 Please visit our residency Facebook page for more information about the program.

 The philosophy of our residency program is to employ our dedicated attending staff and the extensive resources of the Kaiser Permanente medical system to support a complete educational experience fostering the development of the highest quality head and neck surgeons.
 Important processes and concepts in developing this philosophy include:

-Our nonprofit HMO status emphasizes disease prevention, healthy lifestyles and cost conscious medicine.
+Our integrated healthcare system status emphasizes disease prevention, healthy lifestyles and cost-conscious medicine.